milaboratory/minnn/docs/source/reference.rst

  --pattern: Query, pattern specified in MiNNN format.
  --input: Input files.
 Single file means that there is 1 read or multi-read file; multiple files mean that there is 1 file for each read.
 If not specified, stdin will be used.
  --output: Output file in "mif" format.
 If not specified, stdout will be used.
- --not-matched-output: Output file for not matched reads in "mif" format.
+ --not-matched-output: Output file for not matched reads in MIF format.
 If not specified, not matched reads will not be written anywhere.
- --input-format: Input data format. "fastq" (default) or "mif".
+ --input-format: Input data format.
+Available options: FASTQ, MIF.
  --oriented: By default, if there are 2 or more reads, 2 last reads are checked in direct and reverse order.
 With this flag, only in direct order.
  --match-score: Score for perfectly matched nucleotide.
  --mismatch-score: Score for mismatched nucleotide.